Dr. Jody Clarke-Midura

 Board Games and Coding

-This project explores how unplugged activities and board games can be used to get youth interesting in coding, girls in particular.
-The goal is to develop and pilot unplugged materials that can be used to introduce upper-elementary students to coding and computational thinking.
+This project explored how unplugged activities and board games can be used to get youth interested in coding, girls in particular.

 play explore lab logo